 Alzstatin, our disease-modifying and preventive treatment in tablet form for Alzheimer's disease, continues to be developed according to plan.
-The drug candidates in the platform, ACD680 and ACD679, are in preclinical development and are being prepared to enter clinical trials.
-Following a thorough evaluation of the generated data, including potency and safety findings, we have decided to proceed with ACD680 for further studies as an initial step.
-The collective results indicate that ACD680 has the potential to be a "Best-in-Class" molecule.
-Moreover, ACD680 is expected to have a longer patent term, until 2045, as well as an additional five years of exclusivity in the US, until 2050, which is highly valuable.
+The drug candidate in the platform, ACD680, is in preclinical development and is being prepared to enter clinical trials.
+The results indicate that with ACD680, we potentially have a so-called "Best-in-Class" molecule.
+Additionally, ACD680 is expected to have a long patent term, until 2045, as well as an additional five years of exclusivity in the US, which is very valuable.

-The compounds in the Alzstatin platform are "gamma-secretase modulators" (GSMs), which reduce production of the harmful amyloid-beta-42 protein that generates plaques in the brain.
+The compounds in Alzstatin are gamma-secretase modulators (GSM), which reduce the production of the harmful protein amyloid-beta-42 that generates plaques in the brain.
 The biological process is considered a primary cause of Alzheimer's disease.
-Gamma-secretase modulators for the treatment of Alzheimer's have received growing attention during the year as the target mechanism has been validated by the Swiss pharmaceutical company Roche, which is also developing GSMs.
-Roche presented positive clinical Phase I data for its GSM, RG6289, and has now initiated a Phase II clinical trial, which has resulted in growing interest in our Alzstatin project from both other pharmaceutical companies and investors.
-Furthermore, interest in GSM as a class of drugs is on the rise, as they not only reduce plaque formation but also potentially enhance the brain's resilience.
+GSM for Alzheimer's has received growing attention over the year as the target mechanism has been validated by the Swiss pharmaceutical company Roche, which is also developing GSM compounds, leading to increased interest in our Alzstatin project from other pharmaceutical companies and investors.
+Furthermore, interest in GSM as a class of drugs is on the rise, as they not only reduce plaque formation but also potentially enhance the brain's resilience and may even remove existing plaques in the brain.
+During the quarter, we published an article on this topic in the journal JPET2), where one of the co-authors was Professor Henrik Zetterberg at Sahlgrenska and University College London, with whom we collaborate on our Alzheimer's project.
+The findings showing that a GSM can reduce the amount of existing plaques are groundbreaking and promising.